Laurie Mills: Richmond seniors (1938)

 He definitely played in their round 4 game on 30 April against North Shore Albions as he scored a try in a 20–19 win.
-The match was controversial as referee erroneously awarded an obstruction try to be converted in front of the posts rather than out wide where the offence occurred.
+The match was controversial as the referee erroneously awarded an obstruction try to be converted in front of the posts rather than out wide where the offence occurred.
 As a result the game was ordered to be replayed later in the season if it was going to have a material effect on the championship.
-As it was it didn’t need to be replayed.
-Mills came early in the second half and was converted by Frank Furnell which gave Richmond a 15–14 lead.
-Mills was not named in their matchday squads for either of the next two games against Marist Old Boys and Manukau respectively.
+Mills try came early in the second half and was converted by Frank Furnell which gave Richmond a 15–14 lead.
+Mills was not named in their match day squads for either of the next two games against Marist Old Boys and Manukau respectively.

-Mills returned to the side for their 28 May, round 7 game with Mount Albert United.
-He scored a try in their easy 29–7 win.
-On 4 June he played in a friendly match against the Huntly club from the Waikato to celebrate the opening of the Richmond’s new club rooms at the Grey Lynn Park ground.
+Mills returned to the side for their 28 May, round 7 game with Mount Albert United and scored a try in their 29–7 win.
+On 4 June he played in a friendly match against the Huntly club from the Waikato to celebrate the opening of Richmond’s new club rooms at the Grey Lynn Park ground.
 They then beat City Rovers 19–3 on 11 June.
 Alf Broadhead scored a try after he “profited from a fine opening by Mills”.
 He and Trevor Bramley, “in the three-quarter line, showed very promising form”.
 His next game was in a 16–10 win over Papakura at Prince Edward Park in Papakura.
 They then suffered a 19–13 loss to Ponsonby on 25 June with Mills scoring a controversial try.
 The Herald wrote “Richmond was decidedly lucky, however, when Mills, the wing three-quarter, was awarded a try.
 Mills lost possession and never got near to touching down.
 The decision caused a demonstration from the spectators in the grandstand”.
 In comments on the game the Auckland Star wrote that “Bramley made a great success of the centre position, going straight and drawing his marker well before sending the ball on, with the result that Mills, on the wing, got some great chances”.

 Mills then played in a 16–2 loss to Newton in round 12, and an 18–5 win over North Shore in round 13.
 In the latter game Lyndsay Jack “was prominent on the wing and showed plenty of initiative.
 Mills, on the other wing, was also good”.
 Then in terrible conditions Richmond lost 11–3 to Mount Albert at Carlaw Park.
 Jack Tristram scored a try for Mount Albert where he was pulled down from behind by Mills but managed to get over the line.
-Later in the first half he nearly scored after the ball rolled clear when Merv Devine had been stopped by the Mount Albert fullback McLachlan.
+Later in the first half Mills nearly scored after the ball rolled clear when Merv Devine had been stopped by the Mount Albert fullback A McLachlan.
 The Richmond backs struggled and “only on a few occasions did [they] get into combined action, and when they did Mills, on the wing, ran strongly and gamely”.